nu-cs-sw-design/project-20252601-java_linter_app/README.md

     - Java with JDK 11
     - ASM (ObjectWeb ASM library for bytecode analysis)
     - Gradle (for building and running the project)
+    - Python3 and the associated pip package manager
-    - GenUML (for generating PlantUML diagrams; ensure it's installed using `pip install genuml` )
+    - GenUML (for generating PlantUML diagrams; ensure it's installed using `pip install genuml`)

 ## Project Structure
 The project follows a standard Gradle structure with a focus on clean architecture (presentation, domain, datasource layers).
 Here's the high-level structure: